-- Vertical standpipes;

-- A passive below liner landfill gas venting system;

-- A 1m LLDPE barrier to isolate the waste body from rainfall inputs and prevent uncontrolled fugitive gas emissions from the waste body;

-- Over liner gas management system;

-- A subsurface drainage system;

-- A surface drainage system;

-- A subsoil layer average thickness 800 mm.;

-- A topsoil layer average thickness 200 mm barrier.
+- Vertical wells. - A passive below liner landfill gas venting system. - A LLDPE barrier to isolate the waste body from rainfall inputs and prevent uncontrolled fugitive gas emissions from the waste body. - Over liner gas management system. - A subsurface drainage system. - A surface drainage system. - A subsoil layer average thickness 800-850 mm. - A topsoil layer average thickness 150-200 mm barrier.

-The Proposed Landfill Capping Area is shown in a drawing enclosed with this planning application (Drawing Reference: P22-071-1300-0001).
+The Proposed Landfill Capping Area is shown in a drawing enclosed with this planning application.
+See Drawing Reference: P22-071-0300-0002.